 - Four group studies on the first floor have white boards, tables, and access to wired/wireless Internet.

-- Viewing & Quiet Study (Dunn 100) has a TV/DVD cart for viewing reserve items & a large flat screen to work on group presentations or view streaming video.
+- Viewing & Quiet Study (Dunn 100) has a TV/DVD cart (check out HDMI cable from front counter) for viewing reserve items & a large flat screen to work on group presentations or view streaming video.
 Camcorders and tripods can be checked out to record and review class presentations.

-- TechStudy (Dunn 101) includes a Smartboard, document camera, multimedia projector and other media equipment from check-out.
+- TechStudy (Dunn 101) includes document camera, multimedia projector and other media equipment from check-out.

 - Dunn 104 is named in honor of Joe Walt, former Simpson professor and college historian.